katarina-vc/C-Minus-Compiler/README.md

 By passing a file to this project through a command-line argument, the lexical analyzer begins by identifying and creating a list of all the tokens.
 This list will then be passed to the parser, which then follows through the rules of the C-Minus grammar to check the syntax of the C-Minus code.
 If it passes the syntactical analysis, the compiler will then check the semantics of the file.
-The semantic analyzer ensures that everything written in the code "makes sense".
+The semantic analyzer ensures that everything written in the code "makes sense".</p>
-<br>          For example:<br>
+<p><br>          For example:<br>
        <code>  void main(void){
                         y = 4 + z;
-                        } </code>
+                        } </code></p><br>
+is syntactically correct, but not semantically, as there is no declaration for the variable 'y' or 'z'.</p>
+<p>Once our file has been checked for syntax and semantical correctness, the compiler will then generate quadruples to assist in intermediate code generation.
+This is the part that gives the compiler its functionality and ability to perform operations.</p>